-Seven videos were produced in collaboration with OMI (Oxford Medical Illustration).
-Collectively they have had more than 200,000 views on YouTube (June 2019).
+Seven videos were produced between 2014 and 2017 in collaboration with OMI (Oxford Medical Illustration).
+By June 2021 they had collectively clocked up more than one million views on YouTube.

 In the 2016 BMA Patient Information Awards the MRI scan film recorded at the Great Western Hospital, Swindon, was highly commended, while the PET-CT scan film recorded at Oxford University Hospitals was commended.
 This film was described as ‘excellent’ by the Royal College of Radiologists.
 In 2015 the first film completed in this project was awarded a silver medal in the international Institute of Medical Illustrators awards.

 “When I was asked to be part of this video, I thought it was a great idea to help inform and reassure patients about what it’s like to have an MRI scan and help alleviate concerns.
 Other patients who have seen the video before coming for their MRI have told me it has really helped put them at ease, which is great to hear,” patient narrator Becky

 “Great to demystify the experience of getting scans done, thanks to Oxford AHSN for the video”, Faculty of Radiologists, Ireland, via Twitter

 “What’s having a PET-CT scan like?
 A patient and radiographer explain in this excellent Oxford AHSN video,” Royal College of Radiologists via Twitter